 Liabilities Memorandum of Agreement.
-The Privatization Act allocates the responsibility for certain liabilities between the Company and the U.S. Government, generally providing that liabilities arising from operations of the Company after the Privatization are liabilities of the Company, and liabilities attributable to operations of the Company and the predecessor government agencies prior to the Privatization remain liabilities of the U.S. Government.
-The one exception to this general allocation relates to certain liabilities of the Company arising from operations between the Transition Date and the Privatization Date that the Company will retain pursuant to a memorandum of agreement (the "Liabilities MOA") between the Company and the Office of Management and Budget ("OMB").
+The Privatization Act allocates the responsibility for certain liabilities between the Company and the U.S. Government, generally providing that liabilities arising from operations of the the Company arising from operations between the Transition Date and the Privatization Date that the Company will retain pursuant to a memorandum of agreement (the "Liabilities MOA") between the Company and the Office of Management and Budget ("OMB").
 Under the Liabilities MOA, the Company has assumed certain liabilities, which were estimated to total \$67.6 million at March 31, 1998, relating to pension and post-retirement health benefits, obligations for shutdown and demolition costs under the power purchase agreements and waste disposal costs, which are included as liabilities on the Company's balance sheet at March 31, 1998.